 Understand Your Target Market

-The first step in applying geographic segmentation to your political campaign is understanding your target market.
+Understanding your target market is the first step in applying geographic segmentation to your political campaign.
 What are their needs and wants?
 What are their priorities?
 You need to understand your target market before you can begin tailoring your message to them.

 Define Your Regions